 Let’s take the example of a banking app.
 To spur engagement, a potential user has to understand how the app will make his or her life easier.
 For example,

-- Will he be able to use the app instead of his wallet?
+- Will they be able to use the app instead of their wallet?

-- Will he have easy access to all regular banking services without needing to visit the bank branch?
+- Will they have easy access to all regular banking services without needing to visit the bank branch?

-- Will she be able to make international payments without additional costs?
+- Will they be able to make international payments without additional costs?

 In this stage, promotions that explain the app’s value will help to grow its adoption rate.

 To continue our banking example, here are some activities worth considering for your app launch campaign: